Constraints on the Scale Parameter of Regular Black Hole in Asymptotically Safe Gravity from Extreme Mass Ratio Inspirals: acknowledgements

 \section{acknowledgements}

-Weacknowledge the anonymous referee for a construc tive report that has significantly improved this paper.
+We acknowledge the anonymous referee for a constructive report that has significantly improved this paper.
 This work was supported by Guizhou Provincial Basic Research Program(Natural Science)(Grant No. QianKeHeJiChu-[2024]Young166), the Special Natural Science Fund of Guizhou University (Grant No.X2022133), the National Natural Science Foundation of China (Grant No. 12365008) and the Guizhou Provincial Basic Research Program (Natural Science) (Grant No. QianKeHeJiChu-ZK[2024]YiBan027) .